-Tech DD - When is it Bad ?
+Tech DD Result - When is it Bad ?

 Why do we do a technology due diligence ?
 The primary purpose is to provide our customers with the information necessary to evaluate the risks, costs and opportunities associated with the technology dimension of any investment or acquisition.
 These risks can range from security concerns, to scalability issues, to non-compliance with regulations.

 In many cases the risks can be mitigated by a straightforward intervention - for example by performing a security audit and systematically closing the gaps.

 Sometimes, though, a platform or team appears to be in an irremediably bad position.
 It does not happen very often that we strongly advise against investing in a business because of technology related concerns.
 But it does happen occasionally that the result of a Tech DD is irremediably bad.
 Here are a few real-life cases we've come across where we advised against investing.